cpaul-mech/startup/notes.md

 ### SimonReact

 I need to be sure to include similar login and logout functionality to my startup code.
+I think that the Lifting State Up react model is very interesting!!